liuanna/message_classifier/README.md

 ```

 ## Installation
-1) Clone this repository to your local and navigate into the package in the command line tool
+1) Clone this repository to your local and navigate into the package where the `setup.py` locates in the command line tool
 2) Run the following line to install the package
 ```shell script
 python setup.py install
 ```

 ## Quick Start
-Loading packages
+**Loading packages**
 ```python
 import json
 import random